Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Introduction

-\begin{itemize} \item We introduce a granularity-based hallucination categorization and construct a synthetic dataset to correlate model components with hallucinations. \item We employ an intervention-based attribution method to locate hallucination-relevant layers by quantifying their contributions to hallucination outputs. \item We propose a layerwise strategy that selectively adjusts steering intensity, achieving SOTA hallucination mitigation results while preserving the generalization ability. \end{itemize}
+\begin{itemize} \item We categorize the hallucination into different granularities and construct a dataset to correlate model components with hallucinations at the token and sentence levels. \item We employ an intervention-based attribution method to locate hallucination-relevant layers by quantifying their contributions to hallucination outputs. \item We propose a layerwise sparse strategy that selectively adjusts feature steering intensity, achieving superior hallucination mitigation performance while preserving the generalization ability. \end{itemize}